verifiera/integration/Users API.md

 ## Description
 ### Users
-Put a list of usernames delimited with a new line in the request body.
-You need to send all users in the request; users absent from the list will be marked as deleted.
+The request body should contain a list of usernames delimited with a new line.
+You must include all users in the request; users absent from the list will be marked as deleted.
 However, returning them to the list will restore deleted users without any loss.
 ### Permissions
-Additionally, you can add permissions that need to be applied to use the user after the “;” delimiter.
+Additionally, you can add permissions that need to be applied to the user by putting them after the “;” delimiter.
 If permissions are absent, default account permission will be used.

 The following permissions are accepted.